 A copyright protects intangible original intellectual creations in the fields of literature, art or science that can be reproduced in a tangible form from being reproduced without the permission of the copyright holder.
 Unlike trademarks and patents, registration of copyrights is not compulsory in order to obtain protection, but can help in proving the ownership of the copyright in the case of infringement.
 Download the full guide to learn more.

-China IPR SME Helpdesk Guide China IPR Considerations for European Businesses in the ICT Industries
+China IPR SME Helpdesk Guide China IPR Considerations for European Businesses in the ICT Industries. new

 While some IPR issues are common to all types of European companies doing business in China, others are specific to the ICT industries.
 Such industry-specific issues include software protection by patents and standard essential patents.
 This Guide focuses on the top IPR issues for European ICT businesses in China, including developing a patent and trade mark strategy as well as enforcement of IPR.